NethServer/docs/administrator-manual/en/accounts.rst

 Effects of expired password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After password expiration, the user will be able to read and send mails but can no longer access the shared folders and printers (Samba) or or other computer if the machine is part of the domain.
+After password expiration, the user will be able to read and send mails but can no longer access the shared folders and printers (Samba) or other computer if the machine is part of the domain.

 Domain password
 ----------------

-If the system is configured as a domain controller,users can change their password using the Windows tools.
+If the system is configured as a domain controller, users can change their password using the Windows tools.

 In the latter case you can not set passwords shorter than 6 *characters* regardless of the server policies.
 Windows performs preliminary checks and sends the password to the server where they are then evaluated